Medical Negligence Solicitors

 Medical negligence claims are subject to strict time limits, which, if missed, means you could lose the opportunity to pursue your case forever.
 This time limit is known as the limitation period.

 We recommend against judging the calculation of your limitation period without expert advice from a specialist solicitor.

 The law governing the medical negligence limitation period is set out in The Limitation Act 1980.
 In short, you must issue a Claim Form at Court within three years of the date of negligence or the date you first knew about the negligence, whichever is later.

 Calculating the limitation period is fraught with complications, so it is important to take legal advice as soon as possible to bring a claim.
 There are particularly complex rules for assessing the “date of knowledge” of the negligence.

 The three years can slip by quickly, and delay increases the risk of losing vital evidence.
 Therefore, we recommend consulting a solicitor, ideally no later than 12-18 months after the incident of negligence, to avoid the problems caused by delay and to give your claim the best chance of success.

 Are there any exceptions to the medical negligence limitation period?

 - Suppose someone has died due to medical negligence.
 In that case, the limitation period is calculated to expire three years from the injured person’s death date or the date of the Personal Representative’s knowledge, whichever is the latter.

 - The limitation period for any claim brought by a child (defined as those under the age of 18) does not begin to run until the date of their 18th birthday, which effectively means that they have until their 21st birthday to issue court proceedings.

 - Where the person bringing the claim lacks mental capacity, there is no time limit for issuing court proceedings.
-Assessing capacity is not always straightforward and solicitors have to tread carefully when determining whether their client lacks the capacity to make their own decisions or not.
+Assessing capacity is not always straightforward, and solicitors must tread carefully when determining whether their client lacks the capacity to make their own decisions.